 Even if you fall off “the diet,” you can’t erase places of expanded awareness.
 They are yours.
 And they mean you’ll never be the same as before.

-So, what to do?
-How do you learn to stay and get to the deeper, magical stuff?
+So how do you get to the deeper, magical stuff?

-When I work with clients, this sort of work unfolds over the course of months and even years.
-But it’s worth it—because it creates true, lasting movement toward where they long to be with food and eating.
+When I work with clients, this sort of work unfolds over the course of months or even years.
+But it’s worth it, because it creates true, lasting movement toward where they long to be with food and eating.

 For now, as a bite-sized place of practice, I encourage you to try this: